aeharding/sevenhills/src/tandem.md

   * Wear comfortable clothing and sneakers.
   * You must bring a valid government issued ID (Drivers License, State ID, passport).
   * A non-refundable $100 deposit is required to reserve your spot in a class or an appointment.
-  * Also, please bring your PATIENCE as we can not control the weather and other factors.
-Thanks.

 ### Pricing